-The St. David's School of Nursing is accepting applications for their Clinical Education Placement Coordinator staff position.
+The St. David's School of Nursing is accepting applications for their Simulation Laboratories Info Specialist (Standardized Patient Coordinator) staff position.
 Please visit Texas State's employment website to learn more about this opportunity and how to apply.
-The application deadline is Tuesday, September 8, 2015.

 COORDINATOR OF SIMULATION LABORATORIES AND OTHER NURSING FACULTY OPPORTUNITIES:

 Click HERE to view job descriptions and learn how to apply!